japila-books/apache-spark-internals/docs/SparkContext.md

   resultFunc: => R): SimpleFutureAction[R]
 ----

-`submitJob` submits a job in an asynchronous, non-blocking way to xref:scheduler:DAGScheduler.adoc#submitJob[DAGScheduler].
+`submitJob` submits a job in an asynchronous, non-blocking way to scheduler:DAGScheduler.md#submitJob[DAGScheduler].

-It cleans the `processPartition` input function argument and returns an instance of link:spark-rdd-actions.adoc#FutureAction[SimpleFutureAction] that holds the xref:scheduler:spark-scheduler-JobWaiter.adoc[JobWaiter] instance.
+It cleans the `processPartition` input function argument and returns an instance of spark-rdd-actions.md#FutureAction[SimpleFutureAction] that holds the scheduler:spark-scheduler-JobWaiter.md[JobWaiter] instance.

 CAUTION: FIXME What are `resultFunc`?

 It is used in:

-* link:spark-rdd-actions.adoc#AsyncRDDActions[AsyncRDDActions] methods
+* spark-rdd-actions.md#AsyncRDDActions[AsyncRDDActions] methods
-* link:spark-streaming/spark-streaming.adoc[Spark Streaming] for link:spark-streaming/spark-streaming-receivertracker.adoc#ReceiverTrackerEndpoint-startReceiver[ReceiverTrackerEndpoint.startReceiver]
+* spark-streaming/spark-streaming.md[Spark Streaming] for spark-streaming/spark-streaming-receivertracker.md#ReceiverTrackerEndpoint-startReceiver[ReceiverTrackerEndpoint.startReceiver]

 == [[spark-configuration]] Spark Configuration